ramit21/ELK/README.md

 GET query returns the data array against 'hits' key in the response json.
 The _score value in the response gives the relevance of the returned document. _maxScore is the highest score among the the documents returned.

-**Search with pagination:**

-GET by default returns top 10 records.
+**Pagination:** GET by default returns top 10 records.
 You can modify this behaviour by giving size parameter.
 You can combine from, size and sort parameters to get paginated results. eg:

 ```
 GET /vehicles/car/_search